The Greatest Neo Soul Artists of All-Time

 Lauryn Hill’s The Miseducation of Lauryn Hill would become one of the best selling and most acclaimed albums of all-time, all genre’s as her only album was a once in a lifetime masterpiece.
 Alicia Keys arrived on the scene during 2001 with the classic song Fallin’ on the multi-platinum selling album Song in a Mirror, and continued her success throughout the 2000s.

-The genre was not limited to a few artists as Neo Soul artists like Jill Scott and Indie Arie proved success during the 2000s, along with Macy Gray, Angie Stone, Floetry and Marsha Ambrosius, and Sunshine Anderson.
-Honorable Mentions of some of the best Neo Sou female artists of the 90s and 2000s include, Ledisi, Amel Larrieux, Chrisette Michele, The Floacist, Jaguar Wright, and Goapele.
+The genre was not limited to only a few artists as Neo Soul singers like Jill Scott and Indie Arie sought much success during the 2000s, along with Macy Gray, Angie Stone, Floetry and Marsha Ambrosius, and Sunshine Anderson.
+Honorable mentions of some of the best Neo Soul female artists during the 1990s and 2000s include, Ledisi, Amel Larrieux, Chrisette Michele, The Floacist, Jaguar Wright, and Goapele.

-Maybe not as talented and not as successful as the top female artists, but without a doubt as talented.
+Maybe not as successful as the top female artists, but without a doubt as talented.
 Artists like D’Angelo and Maxwell are some of the first to come to mind as their careers took off during the 1990s.

 Similar to Maxwell’s success, D’Angelo, who seems to release an album every decade, is also acclaimed with platinum selling albums and achieving a few Grammy awards himself.
 Songs like “How Does It Feel” of the Voodoo album or “Brown Sugar” on his debut album of Brown Sugar truly showcases the talent of D’Angelo.

 – D’Angelo – Brown Sugar